 -It's okay to feel nervous, now go out there and channel it' might be the advice to give!?

-A systematic research publication review set out to identify randomised controlled trials and controlled intervention studies that evaluated the effectiveness of preventive injury strategies in adolescent sport and to draw conclusions on the strength of the evidence.
+A systematic research publication review set out to identify randomised controlled trials and controlled intervention studies that evaluated the effectiveness of preventive injury strategies in adolescent sport and to conclude the strength of the evidence.
 The review concluded that injury prevention strategies that focus on preseason conditioning, functional training, education, balance and sport-specific skills, which should be continued throughout the sporting season, are effective.
-Those coaches who miss this key message in a 'periodised' approach to training should review their planning strategy with a view to ensuring these key elements are retained with the training programme at all times if injury avoidance is to be maximised
+Those coaches who miss this key message in a 'periodised' approach to training should review their planning strategy to ensure these key elements are retained with the training programme at all times if injury avoidance is to be maximised

 This article first appeared in: